-I spend a ton of time on my computer every day, so I thought I’d let you in on my routine and the various things I get up to, because it reflects on elements of who I am, how my illness impacts me, and how I write.
+I spend a ton of time on my computer every day, so I thought I’d let you in on my routine and the various things I get up to on my web browser, because it reflects on elements of who I am, how my illness impacts me, and how I write.

-I have my bookmarks on both browsers carefully organized, with multiple folders and subfolders.
+I have my bookmarks on each web browser carefully organized, with multiple folders and subfolders.
 Yes, I am that geeky.
 I’ve always been very organized, but I rely on that organization a lot more when depression is in the picture.
 My bookmark repertoire has also grown tremendously since I started blogging.

 I have a Chrome window open for various blog-related things.
 I always have the tabs open in the same order to minimize the mental effort involved, which is a key consideration in much of what I do.
 I have one tab for the WordPress reader and one for my blog site.
 I don’t generally look at my stats, and usually it’s the draft posts folder that’s open at any given time.
 I always have a tab open for Twitter, despite the fact that I don’t usually spend a lot of time on it.
 Then there’s a tab for Pinterest.
 I try to limit my scrolling on Pinterest to just a few minutes a day, but sometimes I’ll spend more time on it if I just can’t focus on anything else.
 Next tab is my gmail inbox, then a tab for my posts in progress on Vocal.media.